JeffersonLab/clas12alignment/fmt/README.md

 NOTE.
 All measurements are in cm, while the ccdb works in mm.
 ```

-### Useful Information
+## Useful Information
-###### Reconstruction:
+### Reconstruction:
 * Currently, the FMT engine handles FMT data.
 * The engine grabs the DC tracks and reconstructs them, updating them with the FMT cluster data.
 * Reconstruction works in a similar fashion to the DC's:
     * Clusters are made from the hits via a simple Cluster Finding algorithm.
     * Crosses are constructed by grouping clusters from the six different FMT layers.
-        * **NOTE**.
-This is not implemented for the RG-F run, where only three FMT layers were installed.
     * The DC track is updated with these crosses via a Kalman Filter algorithm.

+**NOTE**.
+Crosses are not implemented for the RG-F run, where only three FMT layers were installed.

-###### Plotting Residuals:
+### Plotting Residuals:
 * Residuals are the difference between the DC track and the FMT clusters in y in the FMT layer's local coordinate system.
 * Looking at the residuals gives us an idea of how to fix misalignments in the geometry.

-###### Comparing results:
+### Comparing results:
-* For deltaZ and rotZ alignment, it is ideal to use the sigma of the residuals distribution, fixing as much as sigmaError allows.
+* For *dZ* and *rZ* alignment, it is ideal to use the sigma of the residuals distribution, fixing as much as sigmaError allows.
-* For deltaXY and rotXY alignment, the mean of the residuals distribution can be used, fixing as much as sigma allows.
+* For *dXY* and *rXY* alignment, the mean of the residuals distribution can be used, fixing as much as sigma allows.
-* To visually compare the mean or sigma of different shifts, a jupyter notebook file is provided in `/jnotebook_plots/mean_sigma_vs_shifts.ipynb`.
-The file should be easy to understand and run, it simply provides two functions to do 1D scatter plots and 2D heatmaps to see where the minimum of the distributions lie.

 **NOTE**.
 This program was designed to work with Coatjava 6.5.8.
 Different versions may cause errors or weird behavior.